linde/acm-shift-left/README.md

 ## Verify Admission Control

+Now let's take on enforcement of that accounting control for cost-center labels -- to do this, we will enlist the assitance of the [Anthos Config Management Policy Controller](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller).
+In our config, we have [enabled this controller](config-management.yaml#L8-L10) and configured a constraint through [k8srequiredlabels.yaml](./config-root/cluster/k8srequiredlabels.yaml) that customizes our policy for the specific label we require (ie "[cost-center](config-root/cluster/ns-should-have-cost-center.yaml#L13)").

-To make sure we're enforcing our accounting control, let's try to violate it:
+To see this in action and make sure we're enforcing our accounting control, let's try to violate it:

 ```bash
 $ kubectl create ns out-of-compliance-ns